renesas-rz/rzv_ai_sdk/face_authentication/readme.md

 ## Application: Overview
-The face authentication application is a cutting-edge software that can validate individuals sitting in front of a camera and the face given in the doucumnet ID (either office, passport, etc.) .
-Using advanced computer vision algorithms and facenet model, the software can accurately detect and validate faces in real-time.
+The face authentication application is a cutting-edge software that can validate individuals sitting in front of a camera and the face given in the document ID (either office, passport, etc.) .
+Using advanced computer vision algorithms and faceNet model, the software can accurately detect and validate faces in real-time.

 The application is designed to be user-friendly and can be used in a wide range of settings, including airports, public buildings,